duffnath/Blog/src/pages/blog/2020-05-17-run-a-cms-in-azure.md

 ---
 templateKey: blog-post
-title: Running a CMS from an Azure Function - Part 1
+title: Building a Serverless CMS in Azure - Part 1
 date: 2020-05-17T13:10:44.123Z
 description: "I'll walk through the steps it takes to build a static website in Azure from a Storage Account and integrate that with an Azure Function &